The object game

 Many traditional drama games for adults can be easily adapted for teaching children English.
-The following game is simple and great fun and all my students adore it!
-It encourages team work , self expression, independence, and quick thinking.
+The following game is great fun and all my students adore it!
+It encourages team work, self expression, independence, and quick thinking.
 Suitable from ages 5 upwards.

-Call out the name of an object and all the group has to make the shape of that object out of their own bodies, joining together in different ways while you count down slowly from ten to zero.
+Call out the name of an object and the group as a whole or split into smaller groups of 4-5 have to make the shape of that object out of their own bodies, joining together in different ways while you count down slowly from ten to zero.
 Usually the group will find a different way of forming the object.
-Examples could be: a car, a number, a letter, a clock, a washing machine, a fire, a happy machine, a sausage machine.
+Examples could be: numbers, letters, a car, a number, a letter, a clock, a washing machine, a fire, a happy machine, a sausage machine.
 Encourage the children to make a sound to accompany their machine or object.
-One of my children’s favorites is a birthday cake.
+One of my children’s favourites is a birthday cake.
 Some children act as candles we sing Happy Birthday and I blow out the giant “body” candles and the children fall to the ground.
 Great fun and makes the language memorable.

 thank for share …